 For the different chapters of »Japanese Lesson« Katja Stuke and Oliver Sieber took photographs while walking on the borders of various neighborhoods in Osaka, Yokohama and Tokyo.
 Falling into a meditative rhythm between walking and photographing the two artists where discussing topics like ‚Political Landscapes‘, ‚Borders‘ or ‚How a Neighborhood can define your Identity‘.
-They also visited parts in Tokyo which change for the future, mainly because of the 2020 Olympic Games.
+They also visited areas in Tokyo which are changing for the future, mainly because of the 2020 Olympic Games.
 Questions like ‚Who owns the cities’ or ‚Reason for Change’ are brought together with questions about identity and belonging.

 On each of these walks Katja Stuke and Oliver Sieber took images around on a regular basis – depending on time or distance.
 These walks are brought together in one massive artist books and take shape in different photographic images, framed photographs on the walls or projections of photographic sequences.
 Continue reading Political Landscape: Artist Book.